+PROBLEM: Anecdotal (small scale)

+PROBLEM: General statistics (large scale)

+SOLUTION: Your vision

+SOLUTION: Step-by-step

+ORIGIN STORY: Mom & UTG

 Our Pancasila ensures social justice for every Indonesian.
 However, disparities in job opportunities between rural and urban cities in Indonesia are still visible today.
 According to Tauhid Ahmad, the Institute for Development of Economics (INDEF) director, there are limited job opportunities in rural areas, which necessitates their workforce to move to the cities to find a living, which leads to economic disparity.
 According to Badan Pusat Statistik (BPS), in 2022, the urban poverty rate is at 7.53 percent and rural poverty is at 12.36 percent.
 This problem becomes urgent as BPS shows that the rural poverty rate has fluctuated between 12-13% since 2017.
 It means our government's actions to fight poverty in rural areas in the last five years are insufficient, despite Kementerian Keuangan handing out 431,5 trillion IDR to combat poverty in 2021 alone.

 Micro, Small, and Medium Enterprises (MSMEs) bring a clear solution to this issue.
 According to Badan Koordinasi Penanaman Modal, Indonesian MSMEs accounted for more than 61% of the country's GDP.
 Consequently, the growth of MSMEs in rural areas is a viable approach to providing more employment opportunities in rural areas and stimulating regional economic activities.